asiddiki98/TalentShare/README.md

 </div>

 ## **Background and Overview**
 TalentShare is a social media application with a focus on user-generated content that revolves around art, photography, music, and dance.
-It provides a platform for creatives to showcase their work, gain exposure, and chat with with their fans.
+It provides a platform for creatives to showcase their work, gain exposure, and chat with their fans.

 [Live Demo](https://talentshare-aa.herokuapp.com/#/)